nghin/vacsf.org.mm/src/_posts/articles/2016-11-25-Justification-by-faith-works.md

 Paul travelled to Jerusalem to meet with the church's leaders including Peter and James who is the head of the church there.
 The important thing when we read the passage above is we must pay attention to differences or disagreements between Paul and the leaders as reported by Dr. Luke.
 These differences are not matters of styles or preferences, but of critical importance in relation to justification.

-There were people from Judea sincerely believe that unless the believers, Jews or Gentiles alike, are circumcised and obedient to the law of Moses, their salvation is in peril.
+There were people from Judea who sincerely believe that unless the believers, Jews or Gentiles alike, are circumcised and obedient to the law of Moses, their salvation is in peril.
 A major debate broke out between Paul and Barnabas againts those who advocate the keeping of the law of Moses.
 In order to resolve the conflict, the church appointed Paul and Barnabas to go to Jerusalem to discuss the matter with the church's leaders.
-The core issue in the debate is: is justification by faith alone, or is it by faith and works&mdash;being circumcised and obedient to the law of Moses.
+The core issue in the debate is: is justification by faith alone, or is it by faith and works&mdash;being circumcised and obedient to the law of Moses?

 It is the first time here at chapter 15 that they began to debate the matter of justification.
 As a matter of fact, it wasn't until chapter 11 that they began to acknowledge that the Gentiles could be saved, therefore it goes without saying that from chapter 1 through 10, salvation for the Gentiles was completely excluded.